ncredinburgh/JavaForSmallTeams/style/40_remember_kiss_and_yagni.md

 * The one where the logic is most explicit?
 * The one which is consistent with a solution used elsewhere?

-All of the above are reasonable definitions of *simple* but none of them is the single definition that it will always make sense to follow.
+All of the above are reasonable definitions of *simple*.
+None of them is the single definition that it will always make sense to follow.

 Recognising simple isn't easy and keeping things simple takes a lot of work.